Impact Wrestling Sacrifice (2022)

 The 2022 Sacrifice was a professional wrestling event produced by Impact Wrestling.
-It took place on March 5, 2022, at Paristown Hall in Louisville, Kentucky, and aired on Impact Plus and YouTube.
+It took place on March 5, 2022, at Old Forester's Paristown Hall in Louisville, Kentucky, and aired on Impact Plus and YouTube.
 It was the 13th event under the Sacrifice chronology.

-Twelve matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
+Twelve matches were contested at the event, including two on the Countdown to Sacrifice pre-show and one taped as a digital exclusive.
 In the main event, Moose defeated Heath to retain the Impact World Championship.
 In other prominent matches, Violent By Design (Eric Young and Joe Doering) defeated The Good Brothers (Doc Gallows and Karl Anderson) to win the Impact World Tag Team Championship, Tasha Steelz defeated Mickie James to win the Impact Knockouts World Championship, and The Influence (Madison Rayne and Tenille Dashwood) defeated The IInspiration (Cassie Lee and Jessie McKay) to win the Impact Knockouts World Tag Team Championship.
+The event also marked the return of Alex Shelley, facing his student and Bullet Club leader Jay White in a losing effort.

-Sacrifice garnered positive reviews from critics, with much praise being directed to the X Division title match between Jake Something and Trey Miguel.
+The event garnered positive reviews from critics, with much praise being directed to the X Division title match between Jake Something and Trey Miguel.

 Production

 Background

-Sacrifice was an annual professional wrestling pay-per-view (PPV) event event produced by Impact Wrestling (then known as Total Nonstop Action Wrestling) that was first held in August 2005.
+Sacrifice was an annual professional wrestling pay-per-view (PPV) event produced by Impact Wrestling (then known as Total Nonstop Action Wrestling) that was first held in August 2005.
 The promotion's PPV schedule was reduced to four quarterly events in 2013, dropping Sacrifice.
 The event would return in 2014 and in 2016, the latter as a special edition of Impact!.
 The event would be revived in 2020 as a monthly special for Impact Plus.

-On December 24, 2021, Impact Wrestling announced that Sacrifice would take place at Paristown Hall in Louisville, Kentucky on March 5, 2022.
+On December 24, 2021, Impact Wrestling announced that Sacrifice would take place at Old Forester's Paristown Hall in Louisville, Kentucky on March 5, 2022.